AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

 ![Export window](![Export button](screenshots/export-window.png))

-**Step 3)** Find where the file downloaded
+**Step 3)** Find where the file downloaded.
-You computer may show the file in the bottom left of your browser window.
+Your computer may show the file in the bottom left of your browser window.
-You can are likely to find your files in your `Downloads` folder!
+You are likely to find your files in your `Downloads` folder!

 ## Installing packages